danwing/cidfi/draft-wing-cidfi.md

 Indication message allows the CIDFI network element to distinguish each QUIC client's UDP 4-tuple.

-The default size of a short Destination Connection ID (DCID) is 8 bytes, and multiple QUIC clients may use the same incoming Destination CID on their own UDP 4-tuple.
-The STUN Indication message allows the CIDFI network element to distinguish each QUIC client's UDP 4-tuple.
+Because multiple QUIC clients may use the same incoming Destination CID on their own UDP 4-tuple, the STUN Indication message allows a CNE to distinguish each QUIC client's UDP 4-tuple.

 To reduce CIDFI setup time the client STUN Indication MAY be sent at the same time as the QUIC Initial packet ({{Section 17.2.2 of QUIC}}), which is encouraged